siomarapantarotto/MediaPlayer/README.md

 ## Thanks and how to contribute
-Thanks for spending some time viewing "MediaPlayer" project!
+Thanks for spending some time viewing "MediaPlayer" APP!

 Contributions are more than welcome!